Salgac/VPWA-Frontend/README.md

 As of 8.5.2022, the project is done.
 The layout of the application was slightly tweaked to better handle data from api server.
 All dumy data was replaced with api calls and socket communication.
 All data are persisted in a PostrgeSQL database.

-The app is usable according to all the specification in the assignment excpet points 8 and 11.
+The app is usable according to all the specification in the assignment excpet point 11.

-Since the first submission we have decided to implement use case number 6 as well.
+Since the first submission we have decided to implement use case number 6 and 8 as well.
 Messages that are addressed to the user are now highlited with purple color, as well as the tag itself is highlited.
+User receives a notification when a mesage is posted into one of users channels, that the user is not currently in.
+A notification sound also plays when the app is not in focus/visible, according to quasar app visibility.

 ## Data model